The Motorship Award

 The Motorship Award will return in 2019

-The Motorship Award, designed to honour emissions-cutting partnerships, will return to the annual Motorship Propulsion & Future Fuels Conference in 2019.
+The Motorship Award, designed to honour innovative low emissions vessels partnerships, will return to the annual Motorship Propulsion & Future Fuels Conference in 2019.

 To acknowledge the importance of collaboration in solving industry-wide challenges, the award is open to partnership projects featuring at least two of the following:

 - class society

 - class rules/safety